 "Everyone who learns an instrument should sing first.
 Singing, independent of an instrument, is the real and profound schooling of musical abilities."
 Zoltán Kodály

-Registrations for Avonhead School students.
+Registrations for Avonhead School students for 2019 classes.
 Please go to 'Studio Policy' above, then hover and click on 'Registration'.
-This may now go to a 'Waiting List' for 2019 as most classes are now full.

 Can’t sing but would really love to give it a shot?